betoSolares/minij/README.md

 The program is designed to be run through the command line, if you try to run it through a GUI you may encounter some errors.

-The compiler can receive any plain text file regardless of it's extension and can only work with one file at a time.
-After analyzing the file all, all the errors and warnings found are printed on the screen.
+The compiler can receive any plain text file regardless of its extension and can only work with one file at a time.
+After analyzing the file, all the errors and warnings found are printed on the screen.

 The basic instruction to use the program would be the following: